 GROUP DISABILITY PLANS

-The most common form of disability coverage is through employer provided benefits.
-An employee can voluntarily have coverage through some form of salary deduction.
-Group disability is generally very affordable.
-But here’s the problem, most group disability options are very limited in what they cover.
-Most group plans place a limit on the monthly or annual benefit that can be paid out to you.
-Having some coverage is always better than nothing.
-But it’s important for you to read the policy and know what you’re paying for!
-Read the details on your coverage and what portion of your salary is protected(usually 60%).
+The most common form of disability insurance is through employer-provided benefits.
+An employee can voluntarily have coverage via salary deduction.
+Group disability is generally affordable, yet most group benefits are limited in coverage.
+Consequently, group plans place a limit on the monthly or annual benefit that can be paid out to you.
+Having some coverage though is always better than nothing.
+Therefore it’s important for you to read the policy and know what you’re paying for!

-Short-Term Disability (STD) pays you a portion of your income for a short period of time after you run out of sick leave.
-Depending on your plan, STD generally will pay you for between 9 and 52 weeks (or 1 year).
+Short-Term Disability (STD) pays a portion of your income for a short period of time after you run out of sick leave.
+Depending on your plan, STD generally will pay a benefit up to 52 weeks.

-Long-term disability insurance (LTD) is an insurance policy that protects an employee from loss of income in the event that he or she is unable to work due to illness, injury, or accident for a long period of time.
+Long-term disability insurance (LTD) is an insurance policy that protects a person’s income in the event a person is unable to work for long periods of time.
 Policies can be designed to pay out a monthly benefit anywhere from one year or until retirement age when social security is accepted.

 Owning Your Own Policy